 - Applicants with non-immigrant visa status (including but not limited to H-1s, H-4s, TNs, TDs, F-1s, F-2s, J-1s, J-2s, and EAD holders) are not permitted to volunteer (this does not apply to U.S. citizens or green card holders).
 For alternative options, contact International Personnel at email@example.com

-- All accepted volunteers must complete a background screening as well as a toxicology and health exam before being placed.
+- All accepted volunteers must complete a toxicology, health, and background screening prior to placement.